Timinator2000/Algorithm_X/14 - your turn/01 - yet another word search.md

 # Strategy

-This puzzle is pretty straightforward.
+The information covered on the previous two pages should make this puzzle fairly straightforward.
 You need to find hidden words in a word search puzzle.
 The only catch is that some, or maybe many😀, of the letters are illegible.
-There isn't too much I can say about this puzzle without completely giving the solution away.
+Considering what has already been covered, there isn't too much more I can say without completely giving the solution away.

 <details>
 <summary>Spoiler Alert: Only click here if you really need help.</summary>